perfect-perfect/coding-quiz/README.md

 ## Description
 ---
 A coding quiz that increases its replayability by using and maintaining a high score component.
 The quiz is both fun and helps reinforce coding principles.
-You first arrive to the page and prmpted to begin the quiz.
+You first arrive to the page and can begin the quiz by engaging with the "Go!" button.
 Once the quiz begins a timer starts.
 The timer also simultaeously serves as the scoring component.
 The faster you complete the quiz the higher your score.

 ## Features
 ---
 Uses Jquery and JavaScript to dynamically create HTML.
-Also utilizes local storage to create a maintain the high score.
-Also, uses a timer to create a time-limit and to be used as the scoring component.
+Also utilizes local storage to create a maintain a high score.
+Also, uses a timer to create a time-limit that can also be used as a scoring component.

 ## Usage
 ---
 To use, go to the website, then cick the "Go!" button.
 Then questions will propogate one by one.
 The goal is to complete the quiz as fast as possible.
-If you beat the high score you sill be asked for your initials.
+If you beat the high score you will be asked for your initials.

 ## link to website/environment
 ---